Private, In-Home Tutoring in Kenton, Ohio

-SchoolTutoring Academy’s tutoring programs for Kenton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Kenton, Ohio students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Kenton City Schools is responsible for the public education of students in kindergarten through high school.
 The district is small with just three schools.
 As a result, the district’s approach to education takes on the small town feel of the city of Kenton.
 Students receive individualized attention from their teachers, which fosters each child’s unique skills, interests, and abilities.
 This student-centered approach to education is reflected in Kenton City Schools’ mission to “inspire all to inquire, dream, and excel.”
 Students at each of the district’s schools learn valuable academic knowledge and skills, while also gaining inspiration to achieve their highest possible potential from teachers and staff members who are both highly trained and highly committed to the success of each student.